danida/fastapi-profiler-lite/README.md

 - **Request filtering** - Search and sort through captured requests
 - **Visual metrics** - Charts for response times and request distribution
 - **Minimal overhead** - Designed to have low performance impact

+## Technical Details

+- **Rust Core**: Statistics calculations are powered by a Rust extension for improved performance.
+Benchmarks comparing to NumPy will be published soon.
+Pre-built wheels are provided for all major platforms, but if you encounter any issues, please open a GitHub issue.

+- **UI Framework**: The dashboard uses [Tabler.io](https://tabler.io/), a premium and open-source admin dashboard template, providing a clean and modern interface.

 ## Documentation